This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 375 degrees.

-- Split rolls and lay all of the bottom pieces in a casserole dish.
+- Slice open the rolls and separate the tops from the bottoms, keeping the slabs together.
+Lay the bottom slab in a casserole dish.
 Layer each slider bottom with 1 ½ slices of corned beef, folded into a square.

 - Top corned beef layer with swiss cheese.